disolovyov/beans/README.md

   created using [Stitch](https://github.com/sstephenson/stitch) and minified with [UglifyJS](http://marijnhaverbeke.nl/uglifyjs).
 * `browserPrefix` is used as a prefix for browser bundle filenames.
-* `copyright` is a copyright year string (e.g. 2010-2011) that defaults to the current year.
-It is used in the browser bundle header comment.
+* `copyrightFrom` is a starting copyright year (e.g. 2010) that defaults to the current year.
+The browser bundle header comment will have a copyright notice featuring a span from the configured to year to current one (e.g. 2010-2011).
 * `license` is the license you're using for the project.
 If a license is specified, it is displayes in the browser bundle header comment.